wryandginger/esphome_zigbee_projects/README.md

 ### ⚠️ Proceed with Caution!
 First, please practice gratitude; you have working sensors.
 If you're **really sure** you want to risk not having working sensors, then proceed.
 (This is totally a note for myself 🤦‍♂️).

-ESPHome 2026.7+ and updates to the Zigbee external component switches to a newer Zigbee SDK (ZBOSS -> ESP Zigbee 2.0).
+ESPHome 2026.7+ and updates to the Zigbee external component switches to a newer Zigbee SDK (ZBOSS -> ESP Zigbee SDK 2.0).
 All of the configuration files had to change to accommodate this change.
 To improve network stability, most non-motion sensors have a hard throttle of 120 seconds.

 This means sensors have been rearranged, endpoints are a little different, and the partitions file is no longer required.
 You will probably need to change automations or purge sensor data.